Zachi33/Domki-dla-nas/index.md

-﻿## Elo chłopaki
+## Elo chłopaki

 Tak sobie zrobiłem stronkę żebyście zobaczyli jakie mamy domki do wyboru.
+Jestem zajebisty I tak już chyba zostanie xddd.
 Spongebob

 You can use the [editor on GitHub](https://github.com/Zachi33/HouseTogether/edit/master/index.md) to maintain and preview the content for your website in Markdown files.